sebastien/tlang/IMPLEMENTATION.md

 Constraints solver
 ==================

-Both *types* and *capabilities* can be represented as constraints, which can be combined together.
+A basic assumption of `tlang` underlying constructs, *types* and *capabilities*, can be represented as constraints which can be combined together.
+As both types and capabilities are used extensively, it is going to be important to know if an operation is allowed given a capability, and if a type is compatible with another one.

 Let's imagine that we have N unique, disjoint capability pairs `(capability,value)`, and we have the set `R` of relations like `{share,alias,read,write}` (we might even